MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQualityTestResult.md

 ms.author: anbichse
 ---

-# Waste quality test result in Cloud for Sustainability waste data model (WasteQualityTestResult)
+# Waste quality test result in Sustainability waste (WasteQualityTestResult)

 Stores information on the result of the tests for tracking chemical/contaminant levels\.